-Yes No Notes 1.6.16 Do the crossings have markings on the road surface which imply the pedestrians' priority?
+Yes No Notes 1.6.16 Do the crossings have markings on the priority?
 1.6.17 Is there tactile signage for people with sight problems?
 1.6.18 If yes, has it been appropriately implemented?
 1.6.19 Are there "DANGER" markings placed at the beginning and the end of the crossing?